RobotWebTools/rclnodejs/scripts/npmjs-readme.md

 - **Architectures:** x64, arm64
 - **Node.js:** >= 20.20.2 (N-API compatible)

-Installations outside this prebuilt matrix automatically fall back to building from source.
+Installations outside this matrix automatically fall back to building from source.
+To force a source build even when a prebuilt binary is available:

-**Force Building from Source:**

 ```bash
 export RCLNODEJS_FORCE_BUILD=1